Baby Essentials for the First 3 Months You Can’t Forget About

 We used this bunting bag for the stroller.

 I liked how it was like a sleeping bag for my baby.
-I didn’t have to worry about her being cold and blankets falling off the stroller.
+I didn’t have to worry about her getting cold and blankets falling off the stroller.

 22. Car seat canopy

-A car seat canopy is a baby essential because it’s like a protective shield for your little one.
+A car seat canopy is another baby essential because it’s like a protective shield for your little one.

 It shields your baby from the elements like sun, wind, or even rain.